 In accordance with Public Contract Code (PCC) 10295.4, and prior to placing an order for IT goods and/or services, agencies must verify with the Franchise Tax Board and the California Department of Tax and Fee Administration that this CMAS contractor's name does not appear on either list of the 500 largest tax delinquencies pursuant to Revenue and Taxation Code 7063 or 19195.
-See next paragraph for information.

-The Franchise Tax Board's list of Top 500 Delinquent Taxpayers is available at www.ftb.ca.gov/about-ftb/newsroom/top-500-past-due-balances/index.html.

-The California Department of Tax and Fee Administration's list of Top 500 Sales & Use Tax Delinquencies in California is available at www.cdtfa.ca.gov/taxes-and-fees/top500.htm.
+The Franchise Tax Board's list of Top 500 Delinquent Taxpayers is available at their website.
+The California Department of Tax and Fee Administration's list of Top 500 Sales & Use Tax Delinquencies in California is available at their website.